rickmugridge/thespian/CommonMockingAntiPatterns.md

 I wasn't able to find a suitable matching library to use with `thespian`, with decent composabily.
 So I wrote my own: [`mismatched`](https://github.com/rickmugridge/mismatched).
 In addition to being an assertion/matching system, `mismatched` includes a `PrettyPrinter` that is used to display JS values (including error messages).
-This "knows" about `thespian` mocks so can render them helpfully.
+This "knows" about `thespian` mocks so it can render them helpfully.
 It also allows for `custom rendering`, based on the class of an object (eg, `Moment`).